igorlima/unapologetic-thoughts/pages/quick-notes.md

 articles, enabling items to be tracked and revisited later, even if some entries eventually become outdated.</sup>

+- Tue, Oct 21, 2025 - 2025a10m21d
+  - People really and truly cannot read your mind.
+    - It’s easy to think that people are ignoring your wants or emotions because they don’t care about you.
+But it’s likely that they have no idea what those are.
+If you’ve told them, they’ve likely forgotten, and may need a reminder — they have their own whole crowded bubble of consciousness going on!
+  - Silence is an underused conversational tactic.
+    - It makes people more interesting and builds intimacy.
+  - Almost nobody hears too many sincere compliments.
+    - Compliment them to their face.
+Then, compliment them behind their back.
+    - Practice naming pleasant feelings you have about people, as soon as they bubble up, in the moment: “It’s always fun to see you.”
+Lower the resistance around this to zero.
 - Sun, Sep 14, 2025 - 2025a09m14d
   - “What we see in people is determined, in large part, by what we expect to find.” - Author Paul Smith, on seeing what we want to see.
 - Sat, Sep 13, 2025 - 2025a09m13d